minprog/progbg2/intro/index.md

 ## Python version

-There are different versions of Python, in this course you have to use version 3 or higher.
+There are different versions of Python, in this course you have to use version 3.5 or higher.
 To see what version you are using type in a shell/terminal:

     $ python --version

-If you have a version 3.0 or higher you can skip to the next section, otherwise continue reading.
-On some operating systems there are multiple versions of python available:
+If you have a version 3.5 or higher you can skip to the next section, otherwise continue reading.
+On some operating systems there are multiple versions of python available, for example:

     $ python3 --version

-you can create a python environment to make sure you always use the correct version of python (and pip):
+You can create a python environment to always use the correct version of python and related tools like 'pip':

     $ python3 -m venv ~/python3_env